-Registration for this course is currently closed.
-Please subscribe to our newsletter.
+Active participant registration has been closed – please subscribe to our newsletter.
 You will be notified when the course is about to open for registration again.

 This is a beginner’s guide into the world of baroque performance style with baroque violinist Alan Choo, geared for performers, teachers and music students.
 Commonly-encountered issues such as tempo and meter, bowings and fingerings, phrasing and ornamentation will be covered on a topical basis every week, together with case studies and musical examples which the entire class will try out together.
 The course ends with a chance to individually workshop a baroque piece of choice with the instructor to consolidate all the learning points from the course.

 - What does it mean to take a historically informed approach?

 - What does it mean in relation to modern instruments?

 - Understanding the baroque violin and bow, and its impact on baroque playing